Restor-Foundation/tcd/docs/training.md

 For exact specifications you can check the configuration files provided with each checkpoint.
 Due to library improvements some parameters may have been moved or renamed since training, but we try to provide up-to-date training configs for all model variants.

 We did not spend a huge amount of time performing hyper-parameter tuning beyond simple things like learning rate and we encourage the community to experiment.
 Given the sheer variety of models available, we chose architectures that we found to be simple to train and provided good performance.
 SegFormer, in particular, proved to be an excellent segmentation architecture with relatively few parameters compared to older baselines like UNet.
 We found that training transformer-based instance segmentation models was more challenging and the training to be more brittle than with CNN-based architectures.
-Mask-RCNN appears to perform well within the limitations of the dataset and its annotations, but there is probably some value in exploring other architectures like PointRend.
+Mask-RCNN appears to perform well within the limitations of the dataset and its annotations, but there is probably some value in exploring other architectures like PointRend or Mask2Former.

 ## Instance Segmentation